just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/LightsOff-Projects.rst

               choose "Make Generic" to make it work for any sprite on the screen.
 This is a powerful abstraction feature.
               You will also need to add in moveTo blocks for the new sprites in moveRandom() to make them move.</li>
     </ul>
-    <li><strong>Abstraction:</strong> Multiple sprites all have to be moved.
-You may need to define different versions of the moveRandom procedure for each sprite. </li><li><strong>Challenge: </strong>Change the speed of the sprite when the player reaches a certain score.
+    <li style="margin-bottom: 5px;"><strong>Abstraction:</strong> Multiple sprites all have to be moved.
+You may need to define different versions of the moveRandom procedure for each sprite. </li>
+	<li><strong>Challenge: </strong>Change the speed of the sprite when the player reaches a certain score.
 (Hint:
             Recall that in this app, the sprite's speed is controlled by the Clock timer.)</li>
     </ul>